Karkaraly National Park: History and administration

 The area first became protected in 1884, as the Karkaralinsk Forest Reserve.
 In 1889, construction began on many of the parks cordons: Bedaik, Koktube, Ayushat, Tulkebai, Tonkurus and others.
 In 1913, a wooden cabin meant to serve as the house of the forest warden was constructed.
-The cabin has since become popular for its charm and location within the park.
+The cabin has since become popular for its location within the park.

 Pre-Bolshevik Revolution, all former forest cottages were allotted to army troops, Karkaraly Cossacks, and to local people.
 The Kent and Karkaralinsk forest cottages were part of the Karkaralinsk forest treasury and were state property.
 After the October Revolution, the entire forest area became part of the state forest fund.

 Having undergone several administrative changes in 1947, the Karkaraly Forestry Department was organized.
 In the beginning of the 1990s, work began on the creation of the national park.
 On December 1, 1998, the Kazakhstani national government passed a decree turning the area into Karkaraly National Park.
 The primary goal of the national park is the protection and restoration of the natural area within the park boundaries.

 The administration of the park is broken into four departments: